 1 A European Site or European Marine Site and sometimes referred to as Natura 2000 sites, are areas designated to conserve natural habitats and species of wildlife which are rare, endangered, or vulnerable within Europe.
 They are defined in paragraph (8) of The Conservation of Habitats and Species Regulations 2017.

-2 The construction of new homes is already underway at Trough Laithe, located close to Junction 13 on the M65 motorway.
+2 Construction is already underway at Trough Laithe, located close to Junction 13 on the M65 Motorway.